Engraving a bracelet – 5 easy methods for everyone

 • Polishing pad

-Steps to engrave on a bracelet with Cricut Maker:
+Steps for engraving on a bracelet with a Cricut Maker:

-Create or import a simple design into Cricut Design Space, adapted to the size of your bracelet.
+Create or import a simple motif into Cricut Design Space, adapted to the size of your bracelet.

-Attach the wristband to the StrongGrip mat and secure it with adhesive tape.
+Attach the bracelet to the StrongGrip mat and secure it with tape.

 Load the engraving tip into the Cricut Maker and select the appropriate material setting.